PrismaticDevs/typescript-fullstack/README.md

 ## Description

 This is a full stack Typescript application that uses MongoDB on the back end and React on the front end.
+Users can create and edit tasks using a front end built with React and typescript.
+The backend is built with typescript, Express, MySQL, and Sequelize.

 ## Technology

 <ul>
     <li>Typescript</li>
+    <li>React 18</li>
     <li>Express</li>
     <li>MySQL</li>
     <li>Sequelize</li>